pippim/pippim.github.io/programs/tim-ta.md

 - Then media controls for running timers will be moved from separate window to the footer section of Run Project.
 - Then a mechanism for exporting and importing Tim-ta Projects will be started.

+May 27, 2022 update:

+- New design for mobile complete.
+- New copy code button implemented.
+- Exporting (download) and importing (upload) Tim-ta Projects has begun.

 ---

 <a id='hdr7'></a>